John Owens II

 Chief Information Officer

 John B. Owens, II was appointed Chief Information Officer (CIO) for the agency in December 2008.
-As CIO, Mr. Owens is the principal advisor to the USPTO on the architectural design and acquisition of supporting automated information systems; the underlying information technology infrastructure; and the dissemination of USPTO intellectual property data.
-He has led the recent initiatives at the USPTO to develop a roadmap to improve the USPTO's information systems infrastructure and rebuild of all of the patent and trademark examination and processing tools.
+As CIO, Mr. Owens serves as the principal advisor to the USPTO on the architectural design and acquisition of supporting Automated Information Systems (AISs); the underlying Information Technology (IT) infrastructure; and the dissemination of USPTO intellectual property data.
+He has led the recent initiatives at the USPTO to develop a roadmap to improve the USPTO's information systems infrastructure and rebuild the entire patent and trademark examination and processing tools.

-Mr. Owens has more than 20 years experience in the IT field including serving as technical director at AOL LLC from 1995 to 2008.
-John was also a senior software engineer for e-Systems Melpar Division, GE Consulting for GE Aerospace, and Keane Inc.
+Mr. Owens has more than 20 years’ experience in the IT field including serving as Technical Director at AOL LLC from 1995 to 2008.
+John also served as Senior Software Engineer at E-Systems Inc-Melpar Division, GE Consulting for GE Aerospace, and Keane, Inc.

-Originally from Rome, N.Y., John now lives in Virginia with his wife and children.
-He holds a Bachelor of Science in computer science and Master of Business Administration in technology innovation management.
+Originally from Rome, New York, John now lives in Virginia with his wife and children.
+He holds a Bachelor of Science in Computer Science and a Master of Business Administration in Technology Innovation Management.

 About the USPTO